** FCC LMS Issues List ** updated 08/09/2023

 Renewal applications with multiple facilities on it

-This only affects full-service and LPFM stations that have a commonly owned FM translator or booster, even if that translator is not rebroadcasting the commonly-owned primary station that was used for the application.
+This only affects full-service and LPFM stations that have a commonly owned FM translator, even if that translator is not rebroadcasting the commonly-owned primary station that was used for the application.

 When searching for a translator in FCCdata or the FCC's LMS Public Search, if the application does not come up.
 Go to the LMS Public Search page and click on "Group Search".
 Put in your call sign and it should come up.